Cemitério Municipal de Santana

-Cemitério Municipal de Santana (Municipal Cemetery of Santana), popularly known as Chora Menino (English: cry boy), is a cemetery located in the northeastern zone of São Paulo in the district of Santana, and is one of the oldest cemeteries in Brazil.
+The Cemitério Municipal de Santana (Municipal Cemetery of Santana), popularly known as Chora Menino (English: cry boy), is a cemetery located in the northeastern zone of São Paulo in the district of Santana, and is one of the oldest cemeteries in Brazil.

 It was officially recognized as a cemetery in 1897 and has an area of 38,485m².
 The local Jewish community used the location as a cemetery until 1970 known as Cemitério Israelita de Santana.

 The name Chora Menino comes from a local tale about a woman who is said to have lived in the region who threw abandoned newborn babies into the valley alongside the cemetery for vultures to eat.

-The cemetery with an area of 41,000m² and already with more than 1000 graves, now his area is of 38,485m² with approximately 12,000 graves and 76 mausoleums.

-The cemetery is located on Rua Nova dos Portugueses in the Imirim neighborhood.
+The cemetery is located on the Rua Nova dos Portugueses in the Imirim neighborhood.